Public

 'Christian' Books |

-Missionary Kids
+Missionary Kids |

-Pet Peeves |
+Pet Peeves

 Respecting Women |

-Single Notes |
+Single Notes

-| Pet Peeves |
+Pet Peeves (View in PDF) |

-Cell phones/texting | Smokers | Leeches | Body language? | Mood maniacs
+Mobile phones/texting | Smokers | Leeches | Body language? | Mood matchers

 Downright rude and lazy | Patronizers | Unsolicited 'advice'

 Can they be helpful?
-Of course--after all, they have saved lives.
-However, it would be interesting to compare statistics on how many lives they have saved versus how many deaths they have caused, because like guns and alcohol, they can--and do--take innocent lives in the hands of irresponsible people.
+Of course—after all, they have saved lives.
+However, it would be interesting to compare statistics on how many lives they have saved versus how many deaths they have caused, because like guns and alcohol, they can—and do—take innocent lives in the hands of irresponsible people.

 Are they helpful?
 Sure, but only when used by someone who:

-Not to be confused with Lychees (a tasty, juicy fruit), these are people who call you a "friend", but use you like a handout.
+Not to be confused with Lychees (a tasty, juicy fruit), these are people who call you a "friend," but use you like a handout.
 They have no qualms in taking advantage of you and asking for personal favors even when they've made no attempt to compensate you or prove their request(s) are actually reasonable in the first place.
-They are notorious for showing little--if any--gratitude for the favor or help they've received.
+They are notorious for showing little—if any—gratitude for the favor or help they've received.

 How do you spot a leech?
 If someone:

-Cousins to the leeches, these are people who typically dominate conversations or go out of their way to engage in nothing more than small talk--having no idea (or just not caring) how disruptive and annoying they are to others.
+Cousins to the leeches, these are people who typically dominate conversations or go out of their way to engage in nothing more than small talk—having no idea (or just not caring) how disruptive and annoying they are to others.
 Similar in fashion to the leeches, they often feed on the kind and gracious natures of others and seem to insist on testing the limits of their patience.
 They neither know, nor practice, manners or consideration of others.

-It would seem they either have no work to do, or are just 'taking a break'.
+It would seem they either have no work to do, or are just 'taking a break.'
 If you have encountered these people, you've noticed that they:

 Blood brothers to those who cannot read body language (or simply don't bother), these are people who are convinced that everyone around them should feel exactly as they do, and take it as a personal insult if you don't.
 They feel it is their responsibility to make you feel the same way.
-If they're excited, you should be too!
-If they're a 'perky' morning person, why aren't you?
-I'm not referring to people who are simply polite in greeting you, but rather those who seemingly go out of their way (read: border on being obnoxious) to try and make you match their mood.
+If they're a morning person, you should be too.
+It's interesting that Proverbs 27:14 actually talks about this:

 These are people who: